airladon/FigureOne/docs/README.md

     },
   },
 );
-const equation = diagram.getElement('equation')
+const equation = figure.getElement('equation')
 equation.showForm('a');
 ```

 ### Equation highlighting and interactivity

-Just like any [DiagramElement][32], an equation or its elements can be pulsed, touched or moved.
+Just like any [FigureElement][32], an equation or its elements can be pulsed, touched or moved.

 For example, an element can be pulsed: